aarongustafson/aaron-gustafson.com/source/_posts/2015-05-05-lessons-learned from-atari.markdown

 date: 2015-05-05 17:05:40 -0500
 comments: true
 categories: ["web design",industry]
-description: "In watching Atari: Game Over, I couldn't help but see all of the parallels between the early video game industry and the web design industry. "
+description: "In watching Atari: Game Over, I couldn’t help but see all of the parallels between the early video game industry and the web design industry."
 ---

 In watching [<cite>Atari: Game Over</cite>](http://www.slashfilm.com/watch-atari-game-over/), I couldn't help but see all of the parallels between the early video game industry and the web design industry.
 The boys’ club… Engineers as rockstars… It's a tale of a meteoric commercial rise followed by a swift and dismal collapse.